This guide lists the requirements for your human resources letter and recommendation letter for your SIV application.

 - If your employer does not have an HR unit, the letter writer should explain that.

 - Only for ISAF employees: A description of the applicant’s work that required the applicant to either:

 - Work as an interpreter or translator for U.S. military personnel while traveling off-base with U.S. military personnel stationed at ISAF; or

-- To perform sensitive and trusted activities for U.S. military personnel stationed at ISAF.
+- To perform activities for U.S. military personnel stationed at ISAF.

 What if my company does not exist anymore or does not have records about my employment?